loning/the-math/docs/psi-collapse-zfc/chapter-06-transitivity-induction-collapse-resonance-axioms.md

 Yet this harmony contains dissonance—Foundation forbids the self-reference that creates it, Choice introduces non-constructive freedom, Infinity postulates what cannot be completed.
 These tensions are not flaws but the creative forces that drive mathematics forward.

-The next chapter examines the Axiom of Choice in detail, revealing it as a bifurcation point where consciousness must choose between different mathematical futures—a moment where the collapse could go multiple ways, and mathematics branches into parallel possibilities.
+The next chapter examines the Axiom of Choice in detail, revealing it as a bifurcation point where observer must choose between different mathematical futures—a moment where the collapse could go multiple ways, and mathematics branches into parallel possibilities.